StephNereah/TIC-TAC-TOE/README.md

 ARCHITECURE 🏛️

-Backend: Built with 🐍 Flask (or Django), depending on how adventurous we feel.
+*Backend:* Built with 🐍 Flask (or Django), depending on how adventurous we feel.
 Expect top-notch API handling, smooth game state management, and authentication that even hackers will respect.

-Frontend: Sleek, intuitive, and designed to make you feel like you’re playing a futuristic version of Tic-Tac-Toe.
+*Frontend:* Sleek, intuitive, and designed to make you feel like you’re playing a futuristic version of Tic-Tac-Toe.

-Database: Your wins are sacred.
+*Database:* Your wins are sacred.
 That’s why we use a reliable database to store every glorious victory (and the occasional defeat).

-Data Modeling 🧠
+DATA MODELLING 🧠
 We track game states, players, moves, and everything in between.
 That’s right—nothing gets past us.
 Not even that sneaky diagonal win you tried to pull.